abunchofnerds-25/ccollections/README.md

 ### 3.3 Cross-Scope Type Recovery

+When you call `cvec_construct(scores, int)`, the macro creates a hidden local variable alongside `scores` that records the element type `int`.
+This companion variable is what allows `cvec_push` to know how to store a value and `cvec_at` to know how to retrieve one.
+Because it is a local variable, it only exists in the scope where `*_construct` was called.
+If you pass `scores` to another function, the companion variable does not travel with it, and the type-dispatching macros will not compile there without it.
+The `*_redeclare` macro re-creates the companion variable in the new scope.

 The type-dispatching macros rely on a hidden companion variable created by `*_declare` or `*_construct`.
 When a container is passed across a function boundary, this variable is not present in the new scope.
-The `*_redeclare` macro re-establishes it, allowing all type-safe macros to function correctly:
+The `*_redeclare` macro re-establishes it, allowing all type-dispatching macros to function correctly:

 ```c
 void fill(cvec vec) {